 The Leadership Council as follows:

-Vanessa Barrios (Regional Plan Association); Brian Browne (St. John’s University); Nick Buron (Queens Library); Ricardi Calixte (Queens Economic Development Corporation); Jennifer Furioli (Jamaica Center Business Improvement District); Patricia Ghizamboule-Robinson (Resident); Glenn Greenidge (Sutphin Boulevard Business Improvement District); Michael Griffith (New York City Department of Transportation); Ian Harris (Community Board 12); Howard Hecht (Resident); Derek Irby ( 165th Street Mall Improvement Association); Bilal Karriem (Community Board 12); Malikka Karteron (Resident); Philippa Karteron (Resident); Tameka Pierre-Louis (Civic Leader); Justin Rogers (Greater Jamaica Development Corporation); Aaron Schwartz (Commercial Property Owner); Earl Simons (York College/CUNY); Vanessa Sparks (Resident); Richard Werber (King Manor Museum); Bryan D. White (Resident); Jonathan White (Community Member)
+Vanessa Barrios (Regional Plan Association); Brian Browne (St. John’s University); Nick Buron (Queens Library); Ricardi Calixte (Queens Economic Development Corporation); Jennifer Furioli (Jamaica Center Business Improvement District); Patricia Ghizamboule-Robinson (Resident); Glenn Greenidge (Sutphin Boulevard Business Improvement District); Michael Griffith (New York City Department of Transportation); Ian Harris (Community Board 12); Howard Hecht (Resident); Derek Irby ( 165th Street Mall Improvement Association); Bilal Karriem (Community Board 12); Malikka Karteron (Resident); Philippa Karteron (Resident); Tameka Pierre-Louis (Civic Leader); Justin K. Rodgers (Greater Jamaica Development Corporation); Aaron Schwartz (Commercial Property Owner); Earl Simons (York College/CUNY); Vanessa Sparks (Resident); Richard Werber (King Manor Museum); Bryan D. White (Resident); Jonathan White (Community Member)

 The Jamaica Now Action Plan unveiled in April 2015 outlines 26 strategic actions for the revitalization and growth of Jamaica, Queens into a thriving residential and commercial neighborhood.